 David Nash’s Ash Dome was originally planted somewhere in the Welsh landscape in 1977.
-22 Ash tree’s planted in a circle, sculpted into an encapsulating and growing liminal space.
-A monument to an uncertain future.
+Twenty two ash tree’s are planted in a circle, sculpted to twist and lean inwards to create an encapsulating and growing liminal or transitional space.
+Nash created this hidden work as a monument to an uncertain future.

-I wanted something that belonged to the place and something which didn’t resist the elements but actually engaged with the elements.
-So the Ash Dome came from that thought.
-The 70’s was a dangerous time, politically, economical, internationally.
-People were talking about the human being destroying itself before we got to the 21st century.
+I wanted something that belonged to the place and something which didn’t resist the elements but actually engaged with the elements… People were talking about the human being destroying itself before we got to the 21st century.
 I thought I would make a sculpture amid at the 21st century.

 – David Nash